Garrett Mitchell Player Props: Brewers vs. Diamondbacks

-The Milwaukee Brewers and Garrett Mitchell, who went 1-for-2 last time out, battle Merrill Kelly and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.
+After going 2-for-4 in his last game, Garrett Mitchell and the Milwaukee Brewers face the Arizona Diamondbacks (who will start Drey Jameson) at 3:40 PM ET on Wednesday.

-In his last game he had a one-hit performance (1-for-2) against the Diamondbacks.
+In his most recent appearance, he had two hits (going 2-for-4) against the Diamondbacks.

 Garrett Mitchell Game Info & Props vs. the Diamondbacks